Information on the processing of personal data in compliance with Articles 13 and 14 of EU Regulation 2016/679 (referred to below as the GDPR)

 8. Obligation to provide personal data

-Providing data is mandatory, and failure to do so results in the inability to obtain the necessary justification document for entry and access to the Ancient City of the Municipality of Venice or to the other minor islands of the Venetian Lagoon.
+Providing data is mandatory, and failure to do so results in the inability to obtain the necessary justification document for entry and access to the Ancient City of the Municipality of Venice or other minor islands of the Venetian Lagoon.

 9. Data retention period

-The data of individuals whose presence in the territory is registered are retained until December 31 of the 5th year following the inspection.
-This is the final deadline, under Article 1, paragraph 161, of Italian Law No. 296 of December 27, 2006, for issuing tax assessment notices that the Municipality must notify if it verifies that the declared reason for exclusion/exemption is not truthful.
+The data of individuals who have made payments through the designated platform is retained until the 5th year following the date of payment, which is the final deadline, under Article 1, paragraph 164, of Italian Law No. 296 dated December 27 2006, for requesting a refund of amounts paid but not due.
+The data of individuals who have requested an exclusion/exemption document and whose presence is not confirmed during inspections in the territory will be deleted at 12:00 a.m. (midnight) on the last day of validity of the document.
+The data of individuals whose presence in the territory is recorded will be retained until December 31 of the 5th year following the inspection.
+This is the final deadline, under Article 1, paragraph 161, of Italian Law No. 296 dated December 27 2006, for issuing tax assessment notices that the Municipality must notify if it verifies that the declared reason for exclusion/exemption is not truthful.

 10. Rights of the Data Subject

-Data Subjects are entitled, under certain conditions, to exercise the rights provided for in Chapter III of EU Regulation 2016/679 and specifically the right to access their personal data, to request their rectification, restriction or deletion as well as to object to their processing, subject to the existence of legitimate reasons by the Data Controller.
+Data Subjects are entitled, under certain conditions, to exercise the rights provided for in Chapter III of EU Regulation 2016/679 and specifically the right to access their personal data, to request their rectification, restriction, or deletion, as well as to object to their processing, subject to the existence of legitimate reasons by the Data Controller.
+In order to exercise these rights, Data Subjects may submit requests to: the Municipality of Venice, the Director of the Economy and Finance Department, and the Data Protection Officer, in compliance with Article 37 of EU Regulation 2016/679.
+In the event of new circumstances and/or changes to the data processing as described above, the Data Controller, which is the Municipality of Venice, undertakes to provide the Data Subject with any additional information required.

 11. Right to lodge a complaint